gdr1461/GEditor/README.md

 </div>
 <br>

-Easy-to-use Roblox tool for creating in-game script editor and then contolling that editor.
+Easy-to-use Roblox tool for creating customizable in-game script editor interface. <br />
+Can be used only on client.

 # Installation
 1. Download [latest version](https://github.com/gdr1461/GEditor/releases).